 Yes, all coursework, field experiences and practica will be completed in Ontario.

+We have a rolling admissions policy.
+You can apply to the program at any time and we continue to accept qualified applicants until the program is full.
+We encourage all applicants to begin the online application process as soon as possible, ensuring time to complete all application requirements.
 Applications will be accepted starting in December.
-We encourage all applicants to begin the online application process as soon as possible, ensuring time to complete all application requirements.

 - Semester 1: Foundations